albelka/Word-Counter/README.md

 ### Specifications

+* Behavior: The program can compare two inputted words and determine if they are different.
+* Input: "hello", "yo"
+* Output: false

 * Behavior: The program can compare two inputted words and determine if they are the same.
 * Input: "hello", "hello"
 * Output: true